iamkirankumaryadav/Library/Statistics/Important Statistical Terms.md

 - A **collection** of `sample` or entire `population`

 ### Type of Data
-- `Quantitative` ( Real numeric : Discrete or continuous )
+- `Quantitative` (Real numeric: Discrete or continuous)
-- `Categorical` ( Binary, nominal or ordinal )
+- `Categorical` (Binary, nominal or ordinal)

 ### Statistical Analysis
 - Investigating `trends`, `patterns`, and `relationships` using `quantitative` data.

 ### Descriptive Statistics

-- Reduce large array of numbers (rows) into a handful of figures (KPI's) tha describe it accurately.
+- Reduce a large array of numbers (rows) into a handful of figures (KPIs) that describe it accurately.
 - Understand what your sample data looks like, summarize the characteristics of a `variable`
 - `Frequency`: Count the observations of each value in a variable ( Histogram or Frequency Table )
 - `Relative Frequency`: Count of each value as a percentage of total.